-Established in 1841, the University of Maryland School of Pharmacy is the fourth oldest school of pharmacy in the United States and is ranked as one of the top schools of pharmacy in the nation.
+The University of Maryland School of Pharmacy, founded in 1841, was the fourth school of pharmacy established in United States and is ranked as one of the top schools of pharmacy in the nation.

 Our cutting-edge curriculum is taught by faculty who are national and international leaders in their fields, making our School the perfect place to begin or advance your career in pharmacy practice or pharmaceutical sciences and health services research.